bgeneto/htmx-fastapi-template/docs/AUTHENTICATION.md

 ## License

-This authentication system is part of the Alpine-FastAPI template project.
+This authentication system is part of the fastapi-alpine-starter template project.